Nebraska Liberty Bell replica

 The Nebraska Liberty Bell replica was the ninth one we visited.
 Overnight, as 2006 turned to 2007, a freak ice storm had frozen most of the midwest solid.
 Regardless, it was time to make the trip back home to Colorado from Minnesota, where we were celebrating the holiday with Dawn’s family.

-I hadn’t done any research on this bell and it didn’t look like it had only been in Antelope Park for just over a year.
+I hadn’t researched this bell, and it didn’t look like it had only been in Antelope Park for over a year.
 It felt like it had been there forever.
 We slept well and were on our way early in the morning, taking in no more than the bell and the hotel.

 CIMG3676An early selfie, before you could see the viewfinder as you shoot

 Fast-forward eleven years.
-We’re making the same trek from Minnesota to Colorado—again on new year’s day.
-This time there was no ice, just dangerously low temperatures.
-While the weather in Minnesota bottomed out at -17 a few days prior, Lincoln was a balmy -3 as we rolled into town about 6pm.
+We’re making the same trek from Minnesota to Colorado—again on New Year’s Day.
+This time, there was no ice; there were just dangerously low temperatures.
+While the weather in Minnesota bottomed out at -17 a few days prior, Lincoln was a balmy -3 as we rolled into town about 6 pm.

 With no dog to shelter and more time to spend, we decided to brave the cold and explore a bit of downtown Lincoln.
-While most restaurants were closed for new year’s day, we did have a lovely meal and nice, brisk walk through the Haymarket district.
+While most restaurants were closed for New Year’s Day, we did have a lovely meal and a nice, brisk walk through the Haymarket district.

 Chicago Burlington & Quincy locomotive #710, in Lincoln’s Historic Haymarket district